Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 This time you can divide your viewing distance by 2.5 to get the minimum screen size – and by 1.2 to get the maximum screen size.

-• Minimum screen size: 120 inches ÷ 2.5 = 48-inches
+- Minimum screen size: 120 inches ÷ 2.5 = 48 inches

-• Maximum screen size: 120 inches ÷ 1.2 = 100-inches
+- Maximum screen size: 120 inches ÷ 1.2 = 100 inches

-Now, that still gives you quite a bit of choice, but at least you can rule out screens below 48 inches and have a better idea of where to start looking.
+Now, that still gives you a lot of choices, but you can rule out screens below 48 inches and better understand where to start looking.
+The numbers are rounded a little in the chart below to make it more straightforward:

 The most helpful number in this method is the minimum screen size.

 For example, if you sit 14 feet from the screen, you should be looking to buy a TV of around 68 inches and above.
+Therefore, ideally, you need a big screen from that distance.

+But remember, these are only rough guidelines.
 So if you want to watch an 80-inch screen from 3 feet, go ahead.
+There’s no law against it!

 You can use the best TV screen size calculator at the top of the page to get more results based on your viewing distance.
+The screen size recommendations in the calculator are slightly different.

+It uses a 26° field of view rather than 20°, as suggested here, to limit the screen size recommendations slightly.
 Either will work, and it is ultimately just a matter of preference.

 Some Other Things to Think About

+The guidelines covered above give a good starting point.
 However, as mentioned earlier, this isn’t an exact science.
 Two people will often have different opinions on suitable screen sizes for a room.

 So, now you have a rough idea of your screen size and viewing distance, here are a couple of extra points to help you make your final decision.